zxeenu/heavy-telegram-bot/README.md

 ## MediaPirate Service

-The MediaPirate service is a Python application that listens for events from RabbitMQ.
-This application will act to be a youtube, tiktok and whatnot downloader.
+MediaPirate is a Python service that consumes Telegram-related events from RabbitMQ and handles downloads from platforms like YouTube and TikTok.

 - Located in the [`media-pirate/`](./media-pirate) directory.
 - See [`media-pirate/README.md`](./media-pirate/README.md) for detailed setup and usage instructions.

-### Tasks
+### Task Roadmap

-- [ ] Handle youtube downloads directly to disk
+- [ x ] Handle YouTube downloads directly to disk
-- [ ] Handle file uploading to minio
+- [ ] Upload downloaded files to MinIO
-- [ ] Add checks to make sure they are small downloads
+- [ ] Enforce file size limits for small downloads
-- [ ] Add big downloads via durable idempotent jobs that can be safely retried
+- [ ] Implement durable, idempotent jobs for large downloads with retry support

 ### Supported Command Words

-- `.dl` followed by a valid url, and a download will be attempted
+- `.dl <url>` — Download a file from a given URL
-- `.dl` replied to a valid url, and a download will be attempted
+- `.dl` (as a reply) — Download a file from the replied message

 ### Running the MediaPirate Service

-Before starting the MediaPirate service, ensure your infrastructure services are running.

-You can run the MediaPirate service locally using:
+Ensure infrastructure is running before starting:

 ```bash
 docker-compose -f media-pirate/docker-compose.yml up -d